yzcjtr/GeoNet/README.md

 ## Requirements

-This code has been tested with Python2.7, TensorFlow 1.1 and CUDA 8.0 on Ubuntu 16.04.
+This code has been tested with Python 2.7, TensorFlow 1.1 and CUDA 8.0 on Ubuntu 16.04.

 ## Data preparation